orbeon/orbeon-forms-doc/form-builder/actions-syntax.md

 </xf:model>
 ```

-## Context of XPath expressions
+## Evaluation context of XPath expressions

-The context item, used for XPath evaluations, is set as follows:
+The context item used for XPath evaluations is set as follows:

 - At the beginning of an action, it is the root element of the form data.
 - Within an `<fr:data-iterate>`, and until a service response is available, it is the current iteration item.
-- After a service call, it is the root element of the action response.
+- After a service call, whether at the top-level or within an `<fr:data-iterate>`, it is the root element of the preceding action response.

 [SINCE Orbeon Forms 2019.1]